tlovett1/json-rest-api-subscriptions/README.md

 }
 ```

 *The website receiving the notification request MUST respond with an HTTP 200 status code and an `X-WP-Subscription-Signature` header containing the signature provided when first creating the subscription.
-Failure to do either of those things will result in the subscription being delete.*
+Failure to do either of those things will result in the subscription being deleted.*

 ## License